 Subd.
 2. Sports betting net revenue tax in lieu of other taxes.
-Income derived by a mobile sports betting operator from the conduct of wagering on a sporting event is not subject to the tax imposed in chapter 290.
+Income derived by a racetrack or mobile sports betting operator from the conduct of wagering on a sporting event is not subject to the tax imposed in chapter 290.
 Wagers accepted by a mobile sports betting operator are not subject to the tax imposed in section 297A.62 or 297E.03.

 Subd.
 3. Returns; due dates.
-A mobile sports betting operator must file a return by the 20th day of each month reporting the tax due under this section for the preceding month.
+A racetrack or mobile sports betting operator must file a return by the 20th day of each month reporting the tax due under this section for the preceding month.
 The return must include the amount of all wagers received, payouts made, all sports betting taxes owed, and other information required by the commissioner.
+If a mobile sports betting operator's sports betting net revenue for a month is a negative number, the mobile sports betting operator may carry over the negative amount to a return filed for a subsequent month and deduct the amount from its tax liability for the month, provided that the amount shall not be carried over and deducted against tax liability in any month that is more than 12 months later than the month in which the amount was accrued.
 The tax under this chapter is due to be paid to the commissioner on the day the return is due.